paradoxical95/ObsidianNotes/Linux Basics for Hackers - Notes.md

 		Directly pass-on the domain and add the 'ns' tag to make the domain as the nameserver itself. 'mx' will fetch the mail-exchange server.
 		$ dig hackerarise.com ns OR $ dig hackerarise.com mx
 		-- Some Linux servers use BIND (Berkeley Internet Name Domain)  which is just a fancy name for DNS.

+Changing your DNS Server :
+	Edit a file stored in '/etc/resolv.conf'.
+There you will see the domain, search & nameserver fields.
+Swap the values here to switch your DNS server.
+	Other method to do the same (although this cleanly overwrites the file's content) ->
+		$ echo "nameserver 8.8.8.8" > /etc/resolv.conf

+Mapping your own IP Addrs :
+	'hosts' file located in /etc/hosts.
+Useful for hijacking a TCP connection on your LAN to direct traffic to a malicious webserver by using a tool like *'dnsspoof'*
+	Usually this file has a mapping for your localhost only BUT you can map any website to any IP Address.
+Eg : "192.168.181.131   bankofamerica.com".
+Decent for local network attacks.
+	[dnsspoof & Ettercap can be used]

+##### **Handling SW Packages**